shpml/fundamentals/03_chapter/05_exercise.md

 5 .
 And lastly, wrap the sentence "Built with WDI at GA." in a paragraph tag.

-<a class="jsbin-embed" href="http://jsbin.com/zevojec/embed?html&height=600px">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?3.35.11"></script>

 ---

-*Click on the output button to see what your HTML code renders.
-It should look like this:*
+Your output should look like this:

 ![](../assets/elkwebdesign/tags.png)

 #### Checkpoint

 Make sure you have: